Humane-Documentation/Spree/business_logic/products.md

 ```shell
 bundle exec rake paperclip:refresh:thumbnails CLASS=Spree::Image
 ```
 * To change the image displayed when a product has no image, create new versions of the files within [app/assets/images/noimage]

 ## Option Types and Option Values
 See [here](../models/OptionType.md)

 ## Product Properties
 See [here](../models/ProductProperty.md)

-#### Examples
-* Product: T-Shirt
-* Property: "material", "fit type"

 ## Multi-Currency
 * `Price` objects track a price for a particular currency and variant combination.
 For instance,